cristi-lng/react-csr-base/docs/bonus.md

 Variable fonts offer a more efficient solution.
 A variable font is a single file that includes all the weights and styles supported by the font.
 While its size may be slightly larger than a single variant of a traditional font, it is significantly smaller when multiple variants are needed.
 Additionally, I recommend using the `WOFF2` format, as it provides the best compression and is widely supported across browsers.

 In this application, I’m using the [`Quicksand`](../src/assets/fonts/quicksand-variable.woff2) font.
 You can view the font declaration [here](../src/styles/fontDeclaration/quicksand.scss).
 Note that the font weight is specified as a range, reflecting its support for multiple weights.

-## Services as classes

-In this project, services are implemented using JavaScript classes, which contrasts with the functional approach used for components and hooks.
-I find classes to be a better fit for services, and here are some reasons behind this choice:

-- creating multiple instances of a service is simpler with classes when needed
-- it's more obvious which functions are public and which are private
-- it’s easier to identify the specific service being used when invoking its functions

-That said, if you prefer a consistent functional approach or dislike using classes, you don't have to follow this pattern.
-Services can be equally implemented using plain functions if that aligns better with your preferences.